skip to content

 Making the souls dance

-A singer faces a line of ornamented dancers, each one personifying the soul of a specific deceased person.
+A singer faces a line of ornamented dancers, each personifying the soul of a specific deceased person.
 The movement and sound of the rattles soothe the unsettled souls upon their arrival in the village.

 A dancer’s gaze